 – If you’re using professional cleaners they may well have a laundry service, if they do, it’s worth considering as this can save you a lot of time and effort.

-This really depends on what you’re looking for and your budget.
+This really depends on what you’re looking for and your budget, for instance the cost of an independent maid may well be cheaper than hiring a commercial cleaning company.
 You can find cleaning services through online directories, by asking friends or family if they know of any good ones or even by searching Google.
 When it comes to finding the right one, it’s important that you read reviews from previous customers to get an idea of their standards and what they’re like to work with.

 Keeping your holiday property clean between bookings is an important task, but it doesn’t need to be something that takes up a lot of time or effort if you know what needs to be done and have the right tools.

 When does it make sense to outsource your Airbnb cleaning?

 If you’re letting out your rental property on Airbnb on an alternative competitor or ad-hoc basis, it might make sense to outsource your cleaning altogether.
 Cleaning services are often geared towards short-term lets and can save you time and hassle when it comes to getting the property ready in between guests.

 This will make the most sense if you’re renting your property out and don’t live locally, or if you have people staying over frequently.
 It will also make sense if you have a few different properties and you don’t want cleaning between bookings being your full time job.

 It of course needs to make financial sense as well though, so you need to weigh up the cost and consider if you’re looking for a one off clean before guests arrive and then you could just give the property a very quick once over between bookings yourself this can help save money and increase your overall profit margins.